Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 Start by clicking on the Snowflake extension in the left navigation bar in VS Code.
 Then login to your Snowflake account with a user that has ACCOUNTADMIN permissions.
 Once logged in to Snowflake, open the `steps/01_setup.sql` script in VS Code by going back to the file Explorer in the left navigation bar.

-To execute multiple queries, select the ones you want to run and press CMD/CTRL+Enter.
-You can also use the "Execute All Statements" button in the upper right corner of the editor window to run all queries in the current file.
+To run all the queries in this script, use the "Execute All Statements" button in the upper right corner of the editor window.
+Or, if you want to run them in chunks, you can highlight the ones you want to run and press CMD/CTRL+Enter.

 <!-- ------------------------ -->